Arbigaus/MiniService/README.md

 ### Headers:

-To pass `Headers` in the requests, you can use the method `insertHeader`, passing a dictionary in as parameters.
+To pass `Headers` in the requests, you can use the method `insertHeader`, passing a dictionary as parameter.

 ```Swift
 let headers: [String: String] = ["Content-Type": "application/json", "Authorization": "Bearer token"]